sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Fix miscellaneous two column mode features
+Short desc    : Fix miscellaneous two column mode features
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Fix mark handling so that \firstmark is taken from the first
+Descript     : Fix mark handling so that \firstmark is taken from the first
              : column if that column has any marks at all; keep two column
              : floats like figure* in sequence with single column floats like
              : figure.